 Vegan Without Frontiers is run on a not-for-profit basis – guest payments go directly to paying the costs of expeditions.
 All surplus income is directed to supported charities and projects.
 Nobody is paid a salary, and the company has no owners or shareholders to pay.

 **Your contribution will be based on the duration of your stay on-board and consist of 2 elements:

-- Payment in advance for the on-board accommodation and a donation to supported charities.
+- Joining Payment in advance which covers the on-board accommodation and a donation to supported charities.

-- Local payment covering the cost of food/drink, off-truck accommodation and a donation to supported projects in the places we visit – €250/week.
+- Local payment on arrival covering the cost of food/drink, off-truck accommodation and a donation to supported projects in the places we visit – €250/week.